citp/privacy-policy-historical/j/jo/job/jobirn.com.md

-> *The following text is extracted and transformed from the jobirn.com privacy policy that was archived on 2009-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091230051610id_/http%3A//jobirn.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jobirn.com privacy policy that was archived on 2010-05-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100529142042id_/http%3A//jobirn.com/privacy_policy.html) for the most accurate reproduction.*

 # Privacy Policy|Your Insider Referral Network- Jobirn

-## **Last Updated:** August 08, 2009
+## **Last Updated:** April 2, 2010

 At InsidersReferral.com, Inc. ("Jobirn" or "we"), we know you are concerned about your privacy, so we developed this Privacy Policy to explain how we collect, use, share and disclose your Personal Information.